-A candidate for certification must be accepted for admission by the university and meet the criteria relevant to the individual's status as an undergraduate, graduate, transfer, or student-at-large.
+A candidate for Licensure must be accepted for admission by the university and meet the criteria relevant to the individual's status as an undergraduate, graduate, transfer, or student-at-large.
 For information about the admission requirements, please refer to the Admissions page of the NIU Web site.

 maintain a satisfactory GPA, based on program requirements;